henrysingleton/page_headers/README.md

 # Custom Page Headers Symphony Extension

-- Version: 1.0
+- Version: 1.1
 - Author: Henry Singleton
 - Build Date: 11 Apr 2012
-- Requirements: Symphony 2.2.x
+- Requirements: Symphony 2.2.5 - Symphony 2.3.x

 ## Overview

 This Symphony CMS extension allows you to define headers by page output.
 This lets you build headers using data from datasources or other page information.
 Anything that's accessible from a standard page really!

-Great for generating redirect urls for 301/302 redirects if you need information from existing symphony entries, or want to store redirect stats via an event etc.
+Great for generating redirect urls for 301/302 redirects if you need information from existing Symphony entries, or want to store redirect stats via an event etc.

 ## Installation